A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Basins of attractions

 Furthermore, from~\eqref{Jmatrix} one finds that if~$ac>1$ then~$J(0,0)$ has the positive eigenvalue~$\rho$ and the negative eigenvalue~$1-ac$, thus~$(0,0)$ is a saddle point.

 If instead~$ac=1$, then~$J(0,0)$ has one positive eigenvalue and one null eigenvalue, as desired. \end{proof}

-To complete the proof of Theorem~\ref{thm:dyn}, we will deal with the cases~$ac\neq1$ and~$ac=1$ separately.
-This analysis will be performed in the forthcoming Sections~\ref{sec:deg0} and~\ref{sec:deg}.
+To complete the proof of Theorem~\ref{thm:dyn}, we will deal with the cases~$ac\neq\!1$ and~$ac=\!1$ separately.
+This analysis will be performed in the forthcoming Sections~\ref{sec:deg0} and~\ref{sec:deg} respectively.
 The completion of the proof of Theorem~\ref{thm:dyn} will then be given in Section~\ref{sec:deg2}.

-\subsection{Characterization of~$\mathcal{M}$ when~$ac\ne1$}
+\section{Characterization of~$\mathcal{M}$ when~$ac\ne1$}

-We consider here the case~$ac\ne1$.
-The case~$ac=1$ is degenerate and it will be treated separately in Section~\ref{sec:deg}.

 We point out that in the proof of~(i) and~(ii) in Theorem~\ref{thm:dyn} we found a saddle point in both cases.
 By the Stable Manifold Theorem (see for example~\cite{dynsyst}), the point~$(u_s, v_s)$ in~\eqref{usvs} in the case~$0<ac<1$ and the point~$(0,0)$ in the case~$ac> 1$ have a stable manifold and an unstable manifold.
 These manifolds are unique, they have dimension~$1$, and they are tangent to the eigenvectors of the linearized system.

 We will denote by~$\mathcal{M}$ the stable manifold associated with these saddle points.
 Since we are interested in the dynamics in the square~$[0,1]\times[0,1]$, with a slight abuse of notation we will only consider the restriction of ~$\mathcal{M}$ in~$[0,1]\times[0,1]$.